 Fellows rotate on the inpatient consulting service for 6 months during their first year, and 2 months each during the second and third years.

 The subspecialty fellows spend a half-day session each week that they are not on inpatient service during the 1st year of training and a half-day two times per month in their second and third year of training.

 Our curriculum is very flexible and duration and participation in some rotations is dependent upon the fellow’s specific interests.
 The additional clinical experiences in specialized settings noted below augment clinical training:

-- Local Health Department STD and TB clinics
+- Local Health Department (TB and/or STD clinics

-- UNC Compromised Host Infectious Disease Clinical Service
+- UNC Immunocompromised Host Infectious Disease (ICID) Clinical Service

 - UNC Burn Center